mileweb/docs-content-ecp/en/docs/portal/reports.md

 The ECP reporting feature enables you to retrieve reports on both your resource requests (CPU, RAM, disks, and IP) and real-time traffic data.

 You can query reports for up to one year (366 days, which includes Leap Day).
 The report granularity can be as high as 1-minute or from medium to low, such as 5-minute, hourly, daily, and monthly.
-You can query reports as per ECP server groups.

-If you are a reseller with child accounts, you can select the accounts that a report will cover (the parent account only, the child account only, or both the parent and child accounts).
+If you are a reseller with child accounts, you can select the accounts that a report will cover (the parent account only, the child accounts only, or both the parent and child accounts).

 ## Reports Page